vinclv/data-engineering-minds-kafka/config/basic-kafka/README.md

 # basic-kafka
-This repository contains the configuration files for zookeeper and Kafka brokers for launching a basic 3-node kafka cluster locally without any security.
+This repository contains the configuration files required for zookeeper and Kafka brokers for launching a basic 3-node kafka cluster locally without any security.